replikation/poreCov/README.md

 * see also `nextflow run replikation/poreCov --help -r 1.1.0`
 ### Version control
 * poreCov supports version control via `-r` this way, you can run everything reproducible (e.g. `-r 1.1.0`)
+    * moreover only releases are extensively tested and validated
 * poreCov releases are listed [here](https://github.com/replikation/poreCov/releases)
 * add `-r <version>` to a poreCoV run to activate this
 * run `nextflow pull replikation/poreCov` to install updates